 Recommended Reading: Hybrid workplace is the hardest choice

 Our second organization is CavinKare, which revolutionized the sachet phenomenon in India.
-They have decided to shut down their corporate office and lease out their 40,000 sq ft office space.
+They have decided to shut down their corporate office and lease out their 40,000 sq ft real estate.

-To ensure seamless interaction with corporate colleagues, the company has decided to host a meeting once every month at an offsite location.
+To ensure seamless interaction with the remote employees, the company has decided to host a meeting once every month at an offsite location.

 The company's chairman and managing director, CK Ranganathan, quoted, "Over the last three months, however, we have seen productivity go up and travel time saved.
 In all, this totals to an employee putting in an extra 55 days per year."

 Our third example is of the banking giant Citigroup.
-The organization has mapped a hybrid workplace model based on the roles and clubbed it under hybrid, resident, and remote heads.
+The organization has mapped a hybrid work model based on the roles and clubbed it under hybrid, resident, and remote heads.

 Most of the roles globally will be designated under the hybrid workplace category.
-Employees would be required to work from the office for a minimum of three days and the rest of the days from home.
+Employees would be required to work from the office for a minimum of three days a week and the rest from home.

 The job roles falling under the resident category can't be performed in the remote model setting.
 The primary roles involved in this setting include the ones working in data centers and bank branches.